sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.0.20 =
+* Add new feature.
+A new option has been added for the "Use estimated cost" field.
+  The admin can choose to display on the site the price of the transit cost calculated by Sameday, only if its value exceeds the value of the fixed cost assigned by the admin for each service (exp.
+Additional km situation).

 = 1.0.19 =
 * Add new feature.
 This option allows customers to use the package opening service when their parcels are delivered to them by the courier.
   Usage: In order to implement this new feature in your site, after update plugin you MUST refresh the Service list.